bihealth/bih-cluster/bih-cluster/docs/how-to/connect/gpu-nodes.md

 You simply request a GPU using the `--gres=gpu:tesla:COUNT` argument to `srun` and `batch`.
 This will automatically place your job in the `gpu` partition (which is where the GPU nodes live) and allocate a number of `COUNT` GPUs to your job.

+!!! note

+    Recently, `--gres=gpu:tesla:COUNT` was often not able to allocate the right partion on it's own.
+    If scheduling a GPU fails, consider additionally indicating the GPU partion explicitely with `--partition gpu` (or `#SBATCH --partition gpu` in batch file).

 !!! hint

     Make sure to read the FAQ entry "[I have problems connecting to the GPU node!
 What's wrong?](../../help/faq.md#i-have-problems-connecting-to-the-gpu-node-whats-wrong)".